-Italy election: Far-right leader Meloni declares victory, vows to reunite country

-Italy election: Far-right leader Giorgia Meloni declares victory, vows to reunite country
+Giorgia Meloni vows to ‘unite’ Italy as far-right set for power after election

-Giorgia Meloni’s Brothers of Italy party has won over 44 per cent of votes
+The alliance led by Meloni’s Brothers of Italy party predicted to win over 40 per cent of votes

 Is neo-fascism on the rise with Giorgia Meloni in Italy’s election?

-Italy's far-right leader Giorgia Meloni declared victory in the general election, clearing her path to become the country's first female prime minister while leading the most right-wing government since that of fascist dictator Benito Mussolini.
+Giorgia Meloni has declared victory in Italy’s general election, clearing her path to become the country's first female prime minister while leading the most right-wing government since that of fascist dictator Benito Mussolini.

+In a result certain to send shockwaves throughout Italian and European politics, Ms Meloni’s far-right alliance was on the path to victory with around 44 per cent votes.

+Her Brothers of Italy party, which traces its origins from neo-fascist elements and those who are nostalgic for the Mussolini era, polled over 26 per cent votes, with alliance partners The League, led by Matteo Salvini, receiving nearly 9 per cent and Forza Italia led by Silvio Berlusconi scoring over 8 per cent of the votes.

-Ms Meloni, 45, vowed to unite the country in her victory speech during the early hours of Monday after projections based on votes counted from nearly two-thirds of polling stations showed her Brothers of Italy party well ahead of other contenders in the election for parliament.
+Ms Meloni, who heads the Brothers of Italy party, vowed to unite the country in her victory speech in the early hours of Monday.

 "If we are called to govern this nation, we will do it for everyone, we will do it for all Italians and we will do it with the aim of uniting the people [of Italy]”, Ms Meloni said at her party's Rome headquarters.